manishsajandasani/octacademy-angular/OctAcademy Angular Notes.md

   - Create Custom Pipes from scratch
   - Create Custom Pipes using Angular CLI
   - Create Custom Pipes using Angular CLI with Arguments
+- Services
+  - Create Service from Scratch
+  - Create Service using Angular CLI
+  - Service Registration
+    - Component Level
+    - Module Level
+    - Root Level (@Injectable Decorator)
+  - Use Data Members of a Service (By Creating Instance)
+  - Use Data Members of a Service (By Dependency Injection)
+  - Perform CRUD Operations in Services

 # What is Angular?